sanyal06/aws-labs-1/SAA_Lab02.md

 On the Configure Instance Details page select the below mentioned points and leave everything else as default.

 - Network: MyVPC
-- Subnet: MyPublicSubnet01
+- Subnet: My_PubSub01
 - IAM Role: My\_SSM\_Role

 **Expand the Advance Details section and paste the following script in the user data section.
-The format of the script is very important, please copy it in text editor and ensure there are no extra line breaks or spaces and then paste in the user data section.**
+The format of the script is very important, please ensure there are no extra line breaks or spaces when you paste in the user data section.**

 **\*\*\* VV Imp, your lab will fail if you do not do it properly\*\*\***
 ```